detodavide/animals151_torch/README.md

 ## download data from: https://www.kaggle.com/datasets/sharansmenon/animals141

-## put the dataset folder in "./data"
+## create folder "data" and put the dataset folder in "./data"